zephinzer/featuris/docs/configuration.md

 - `LOGS_FORMAT`: specifies the format of the label and should be one of `"text"` or `"json"`. **Defaults to `"text"`.**
 - `LOGS_SHOW_LEVEL`: specifies whether the level of logs should be displayed when logging (*ie. debug/info/warn/error*). **Defaults to `"false"`.**
 - `LOGS_STRINGIFY`: specifies whether the logs should be stringified.
 Applicable only when `LOGS_FORMAT` is set to `"json"`. **Defaults to `"false"`.**
-- `NODE_ENV`: specifies the environment in which Janus should run in.
-When speciifed, Janus only returns values for the environment matching `NODE_ENV` in the feature manifests.
-When this is not specified, Janus returns all environments defined from the feature manifest. **Defaults to `undefined`.**
+- `NODE_ENV`: specifies the environment in which Featuris should run in.
+When speciifed, Featuris only returns values for the environment matching `NODE_ENV` in the feature manifests.
+When this is not specified, Featuris returns all environments defined from the feature manifest. **Defaults to `undefined`.**
-- `PORT`: overrides the port on which Janus listens on. **Defaults to `3000`.**
+- `PORT`: overrides the port on which Featuris listens on. **Defaults to `3000`.**
 - `PIVOTAL_TRACKER_API_KEY`: specifies your Pivotal Tracker API key for use with Pivotal Tracker acceptance flag integrations.
 [See more on integrations at this page](integrations.md). **Defaults to `undefined`.**
-- `USE_DOTENV`: specifies whether Janus should attempt to load environment variables from a `.env` file located in the working directory from where Janus was run. **Defaults to `"false"`.**
+- `USE_DOTENV`: specifies whether Featuris should attempt to load environment variables from a `.env` file located in the working directory from where Featuris was run. **Defaults to `"false"`.**

 ### `ALLOWED_ORIGINS`
 > Defaults to `undefined`